vikejs/vike/examples/cloudflare-workers/readme.md

 3. ```bash
    npm install
    ```
-   To develop (for increased dev speed we use an Express.js dev server):
+   To develop (for increased dev speed we use an Express.js dev server instead of `wrangler`):
    ```bash
    npm run dev
    ```